KingOfRlyeh/KingOfRlyeh.github.io/fun_stuff_about.md

       <li><strong>TV Show:</strong> Smiling Friends, it's a breath of fresh air in modern animation.</li>
       <li><strong>Movie:</strong> I'm a sucker for Studio Ghibli, my favorite is Princess Mononoke.</li>
       <li><strong>Band:</strong> A tie between Dream Theater and Behemoth!
 I'm a huge metal fan and could honestly make a case for dozens of bands being my favorite!</li>
       <li><strong>Animal:</strong> I love cats with all of my heart.
 They're the best.
-I'm also quite fond of small, brown and furry critters like wombats and marmots.
+I'm also quite fond of small, brown, and furry critters like wombats and marmots.</li>
     </ul>

   </div>